flows-network/github-keyword-monitor-airtable/README.md

 ## Deploy your own code review flow function in 3 simple steps

-1. Create a flow function from a template
+1. Create a flow from a template
-2. Add your OpenAI API key
-3. Configure the flow function to review PRs on a specified GitHub repo
+2. Configure the flow to access Airtable

 ### 0 Prerequisites